 While it helps to capture the various interpretations of persistence, this classification is not perfect, and there is some overlap between categories.
 In practice, the state or episodic perspectives can also be used to quantify global persistence (by averaging persistence metrics across systems states or time intervals) and global persistence metrics can be computed on subsets of the data to identify persistent periods.
-Some methods, like recurrence plots (section 5.6), can even deal with all three types of persistence.
+Some methods, like recurrence plots (Sect.
+5.2.2), can even deal with all three types of persistence.

 The three types of persistence are also not independent from one another.
-Global persistence, for instance, can emerge from repeated occurrences in one or a handful of system states only, while the rest of the trajectory, if analysed separately, may not be qualified as persistent.
+Global persistence, for instance, can emerge from repeated occurrences in one or a handful of system states only, while the rest of the trajectory, if analyzed separately, may not be qualified as persistent.
 There are also strong relationships between state and episodic persistence.
 The most common system states to occur during persistent periods are indeed likely to be persistent states.
-Symmetrically, persistent states, when they occur, are likely to be associated with persistent periods.
+Correspondingly, persistent states, when they occur, are likely to be associated with persistent periods.
 Persistent states can thus be uncovered from the knowledge of persistent periods, for instance with pattern recognition or clustering algorithms applied to system values during persistent periods, or simply by averaging system values during persistent periods (e.g., Faranda et al., 2017b; Hoffmann et al., 2021).

-However, state persistence only characterises the average behaviour of system states.
+However, state persistence only characterizes the average behavior of system states - it does not imply that all occurrences of a persistent state will necessarily be persistent.
 Consequently, there is no one-to-one relationship between persistent states and persistent periods.
 Some system states can behave in a persistent way under certain conditions but not under others.
 The lifetime and travel speed of atmospheric blocks, for instance, is affected by land-atmosphere feedbacks or upstream latent heating (Steinfeld et al., 2020).
 Similarly, extratropical cyclones may occur in sequences but also as single events (Dacre and Pinto, 2020).
 Additionally, persistent periods may be associated with a variety of system states.
-While we expect persistent states to be the most frequent ones during persistent periods, some states which on average are not persistent can still at times by pure chance behave persistently.
+While we expect persistent states to be the most frequent ones during persistent periods, some states which on average are not persistent can still at times behave persistently by pure chance.

-195 Still, this classification is useful to illustrate the different methodological ways that weather persistence can be tackled, and we rely on it to structure the description of methods in sections 4 and 5.
+However, this classification is useful to illustrate the different methodological ways that weather persistence can be tackled, and we rely on it to structure the description of methods in Sects.
+4 and 5.